surma/surma.dev/content/things/rust-to-webassembly.md

   }
 |||

-You could even omit the `"C"`, as the C ABI is the default when you mark a function as `extern`.
+We could even omit the `"C"` and just use `extern`, as the C ABI is the default alternative ABI.
 With this, you can be confident that the `rustc` compiler will continue to create the same WebAssembly function signature, regardless of compiler version.

 ### Importing